-Credit trading programs must be implemented according to a credit trading program that has been reviewed and approved by the Executive Officer.
-The Executive Officer shall publicly notice and make available the proposed credit trading program a minimum of 30 days for public review and comment prior to approval.
-The Executive Officer shall consider all comments received and may also require amendments or modifications to a proposed credit trading program prior to approval.
+Credit trading programs must be implemented according to a credit trading plan that has been reviewed and approved by the Executive Officer.
+The Executive Officer shall publicly notice and make available the proposed credit trading plan a minimum of 30 days for public review and comment prior to approval.
+The Executive Officer shall consider all comments received and may also require amendments or modifications to a proposed credit trading plan prior to approval.

-Insufficient credit balances or failure to meet other credit trading program conditions as required by section VIII.H. of this Order constitutes a violation of this section.
+Insufficient credit balances or failure to meet other credit trading program conditions as required by section VIII.H. of this Order constitutes a violation of this Order by the Permittee that authorized the use of those credits for a priority project and relied on those credits to demonstrate compliance.

 Specific Requirements for Infiltration LID Treatment Control Measures